-According to the Tax Policy Center, payroll taxes made up 34% of federal tax revenue in fiscal year 2014.
-That’s around $1 trillion.
+According to the Tax Policy Center, payroll taxes made up 35.2% of federal tax revenue in fiscal year 2018.
+That’s more than $1 trillion.
 How are those taxes collected and how are they used?
 Glad you asked.
 Payroll taxes are a burden shared by employees and employers.
 If you’ve ever taken a close look at your earnings statement you’ll notice that payroll taxes take a serious bite out your paycheck.

 Check out our income tax calculator.